Ph.D. student at Duke University, developmental neuroscience enthusiast, avid dog-cuddler

 I grew up in Arlington, Virginia with my parents (Allen, Paula), brother (Sam), and chocolate lab (Pudge).

-Things I care deeply about:
+Other things I care deeply about:

 intersectional feminism, LGBTQIA+ inclusivity, politics driven by morality, poetry, critical thinking, Very Big dogs, laughter turning to tears and vice versa, body positivity, houseplants, humility, honesty, introspection, et al.